AsmarMuqeet/QNRI-machine-learning/README.md

     architectures, patterns and related services.

-## What are the main features of QNRI Machine Learning?
+## What are the main features of Qiskit Machine Learning?

 ### Kernel-based methods